LaxarJS/laxar/docs/troubleshooting.md

 Using the [LaxarJS Yeoman Generators](http://laxarjs.org/docs/generator-laxarjs-latest/) is a simple way to get started with a working application.
 Making incremental changes from there will help you to pinpoint any problems to their cause.
-In fact, it is a good practice to create a commit in git (or a VCS of choice) right after finishing the application generator, to establish a working baseline.
+In fact, it is a good practice to create a commit in Git (or a VCS of choice) right after finishing the application generator, to establish a working baseline.

 ### Log Level